crawsome/Orchestroller/README.md

 New features coming soon!
 Check the [changelog](https://github.com/crawsome/Controllerchestra/blob/main/CHANGELOG) for progress!

+Since file is >25MB, it's [now Hosted on Google Drive](https://drive.google.com/drive/folders/1ObdEMC8VGwFjCccph-_PhdBf2WBs7h_a)

 ## How to use:
-The 4 face buttons all start at C3.
-You can modify their notes by holding the R buttons to increase their tone.
-Let go of the R button to save the note as-is.
+* 8 Assignable buttons that are pre-populated to keys.
+Change key with R3
+* Change Root with L3
+* Bass notes currently assignable via both joysticks + pressing a button (Very esoteric for now)
+* Change 5: Change octave with d-pad up/down
+There's now 73 Notes instead of 16 per instrument.
+(File size is a problem, since GMS2 re-encodes to high encoding)

-# If you liked it:
+## If you liked it:

 [Contribute](https://colinburke.com/contribute), so I can dedicate more time to projects like this.